zanellar/mjrlenvs/readme.md

 python mjrlenvs/run/some_run.py
 '''

-This can be either a single training or multiple training with same parametrs or a grid search.
-Import 'run()' function from 'trainer.py' if you want to use the same envisornment for exploration and evaluation, or import 'run()' from 'trainer2.py' if you want to use 2 different evnironments.
+This can be either a single training or multiple trainings with same parametrs or a grid search.

-The best model, tensorboard output and a .txt file with parameters and mean reward can be found in 'mjrlenvs/data/testdata'
+The best model, tensorboard output and a .txt file with parameters and mean reward can be found in 'mjrlenvs/data/test'

 ## Usage ##